siliconcompiler/siliconcompiler/README.md

 ## Documentation

-One of the goals of the SiliconCompiler project is to reduce the information access barrier for aspiring hardware designers.
-So far we have created over 100 pages of detailed documentation of the architecture, options, configuration, Python API.
+We take documentation serisouly and have crated detailed documentation of the architecture, options, configuration, Python API.

-In addition, we have created a number of tutorials and examples that reflect recommended design practices.

 Please spend a few minutes to review the docs before diving in: